MarkDBlackwell/qplaylist-remember/README.md

 Download and install Elm version 0.19.1 from its [website](http://elm-lang.org/) (try [here](http://github.com/elm-lang/elm-platform/releases)).

-For versions of the other programs (and packages) known to work, see the following 'my-make*' files.
+For versions of the other programs (and packages) known to work, see the following 'my-make*.sh' files.

 Nevertheless, you should install the latest versions.